Oct 23, 2025

 One Michelin Star

-Ralston trained under Gordon Ramsay, staged in New York’s finest kitchens, and returned to Scotland to treat its ingredients with the seriousness they deserve.
-The restaurant champions sustainable fishing, organic meats, and vegetables from the UK’s best farms.
-In 2019, it obtained Travelife Gold Certification, which matters when dealing with Scotland’s fragile ecosystems.
+Ralston trained under Gordon Ramsay, spent time in New York’s top kitchens, and returned to Scotland to give its ingredients the respect they deserve.
+The restaurant supports sustainable fishing, organic meats and responsible farming.
+Its Travelife Gold Certification underscores its commitment to protecting Scotland’s fragile ecosystems.

-The Detail That Matters: Named one of the best new openings of 2023 by Condé Nast Traveller, Lyla debuted at number 28 in the National Restaurant Awards 2024.
-The counter books weeks in advance.
+The detail that matters: Named one of the best new openings of 2023 by Condé Nast Traveller.
+Placed at number 28 in the National Restaurant Awards 2024.
+Bookings fill weeks ahead.

 Booking: lylaedinburgh.com